MalahatNation/governance-library/local-education-agreement.md

 >(1) Malahat Nation Education Liaison for the purpose of school liaison as specified in the annual contracts;

 k.
-In coordination with educate Parents about the implications of providing consent to share information and their ability to appoint a representative to act on their behalf;
+In coordination with educating Parents about the implications of providing consent to share information and their ability to appoint a representative to act on their behalf;

 l.
 In coordination with the Nation, having regular meetings between Parents, teachers and/or students in a location that acknowledges the historic trauma of residential schools;